ktrzeciaknubisa/jxcore-tutorial-ghost-packaged/README.md

     jx package index.js "build/ghost" --slim "config.js,content,build"

 This starts packaging.
-First parameter (`index.js`) is main file of the project and second parameter (`"myPackage"`) is package name.
-After command execution is complete, two new files are created: `myPackage.jx` and `myPackage.jxp`.
+First parameter (`index.js`) is main file of the project and second parameter (`"build/ghost"`) is package path.
+After command execution is complete, two new files are created in `build` folder: `ghost.jx` and `ghost.jxp`.
 First one is packaged app, everything project needs is inside it, so you can copy it and run anywhere with command:

     jx ghost.jx